iggedi-ig-ig/carmeta/README.md

+# ⚠️ Disclaimer ⚠️
+In light of [recent events](https://www.youtube.com/watch?v=6JtK4KX6itA) I felt like it is necessary to add this disclaimer:

+**It is cheating to look at these documents during ranked gameplay**.
+These documents are only meant to be used while stuying, not ingame.
+I don't condone any form of cheating.

 # Car Meta Hub
 This repository contains a large collection of JSON-files.
 All documents in this repository were generated using the same technique,